Birth Chart

 The operational rule: read your chart in natural order.
 The 1st-house Mars, 2nd-house Venus, 3rd-house Mercury, 4th-house Moon hierarchy that astrology textbooks use to introduce the houses is the hierarchy that already runs your chart by default.
 Most rising signs need to learn to read their chart against the rotation of their wheel.
 Yours just needs you to read the textbook.

-For an Aries rising, Aries is your 1st house — identity, the body, the visible self, the surface you present to the world.
-Saturn transiting the 1st is the classical "identity restructuring" transit.
-The face you've been showing the room gets stress-tested.
-The parts of the surface that were performance get pruned.
-The parts that are real get formalized.
-The body itself often goes through a visible change — weight, posture, fitness, the way you wear your face — because Saturn on the 1st makes the surface match the underlying structure, and if the surface has been a costume, the costume comes off.
+Aries is your 1st house — identity, the body, the visible self — and Saturn transiting the 1st is the classical identity-restructuring transit.
+Months in, its signature is usually already legible: the surface you show the room has been under audit since February.
+The parts of it that were performance get pruned; the parts that are real get formalized; the body itself often changes visibly — weight, posture, fitness, the way you wear your face — because Saturn's project on the 1st is making the surface match the structure underneath, and a surface that turns out to be costume comes off.

-See today's transits on your chart →Uranus leaves your 2nd house on April 25, 2026: the seven-year money-and-values disruption ends
+See today's transits on your chart →Uranus left your 2nd house on April 25, 2026: the money-and-values rewrite is over

-Taurus is your 2nd house — the house of money, possessions, values, and self-worth.
-Uranus has been transiting Taurus (your 2nd) since 2018, with a final retrograde tap back into late Taurus from November 7, 2025 through April 25, 2026.
-Uranus stationed direct at 27°28' Taurus on February 3–4, 2026, the last station the sign will see for almost 84 years.
+Taurus — your 2nd house of money, possessions, values, and self-worth — hosted Uranus from 2018 until April 25, 2026.
+The tail end included a final retrograde dip back into late Taurus from November 7, 2025, and a last station direct at 27°28' Taurus on February 3–4, 2026 — the last Uranus station the sign will see for roughly 84 years.

 Pluto in your 11th house for 20 years: the long-form restructuring of who's in your room

-Aries rising in love: Libra on the 7th
+Aries rising in love — the Libra descendant

 - Mistaking momentum for progress.
 The chart rewards forward motion so reliably that it's easy to assume movement is the win.
 It often isn't.
 Aries rising's failure mode is the project that's already moving fast becoming the project that's still moving fast a year later in the wrong direction.
 The corrective isn't slowing down.
 It's installing checkpoints — Saturn's job, which is partly why the 2026–2028 transit is the chart asking for exactly this.